tridactyl/tridactyl/readme.md

 ### Development loop

 ```
-npm run build & npm run run
+yarn run build & yarn run run
 ```

 <!-- This will compile and deploy your files each time you save them. -->

-You'll need to run `npm run build` every time you edit the files, and press "r" in the `npm run run` window to make sure that the files are properly reloaded.
+You'll need to run `yarn run build` every time you edit the files, and press "r" in the `yarn run run` window to make sure that the files are properly reloaded.

 ### Committing

-A pre-commit hook is added by `npm install` that simply runs `npm test`.
+A pre-commit hook is added by `yarn install` that simply runs `yarn test`.
 If you know that your commit doesn't break the tests you can commit with `git commit -n` to ignore the hooks.
 If you're making a PR, travis will check your build anyway.

 ### Documentation